- Target muscle: Upper Pectoralis Major

 - Spreading your feet will help you balance better but will also decrease activation of your stabilizer muscles in the core.

-- See also the dumbbell fly on a stability ball.
+- See also the dumbbell fly on a stability ball and the incline dumbbell fly on a stability ball.

 Incline one-arm dumbbell fly on stability ball video